castholm/zigglgen/README.md

 Yes, but it's complicated.

-On paper, function pointers loaded under one OpenGL context are not guaranteed to be valid under another context.
-When you call `init()`, loaded command function pointers are copied to a global instance of the `Features` struct.
-All top-level functions forward their calls to this shared instance, which makes it unsafe to call top-level functions under a context different from the one that was current when `init()` was called.
+On paper, function pointers loaded when one OpenGL context was current are not guaranteed to be valid when a different context is current.
+When you call `init()`, loaded command function pointers are copied to a shared global instance of the `Features` struct.
+All top-level functions forward their calls to this shared instance, which makes it unsafe to call top-level functions when the current context is different from the one that was current when `init()` was called.

 In practice, most platforms and OpenGL implementations will return context-independent pointers that can be safely shared between multiple contexts, but you should not depend on this behavior unless you are absolutely certain that this